bixb922/freezefs/README.md

 # FreezeFS: Freeze file structures into MicroPython images to mount or deploy files
 ## Purpose

-FreezeFS is a utility that freezes file structures into a MicroPython image.
+freezeFS is a utility that freezes file structures into a MicroPython image.
 It converts folders into Python source files and mounts them as read-only Virtual File Systems on microcontrollers.
 This allows  standard access to the files with low RAM usage.
 It also offers the option to copy files for initial deployment.
 Overall, it simplifies deploying text and binary files with a MicroPython image.

 ## Description
 freezeFS.py  is a utility program that runs on a PC and converts an arbitrary folder, subfolder and file structure into a Python source file.
 The generated Python file can then be frozen as bytecode into a MicroPython image together with the Virtual File System driver vfsfrozen.py.